Need help understanding 4-H terms? View 4-H Terms and Definitions for a full glossary of commonly used terminology.

 - E.g., #4HBeyondReady, #NC4H, #4HGrowsHere

-- The hyphen may also be omitted in URL slugs
+- The hyphen may also be omitted in URL slugs and web addresses

-- E.g., nc4h.org, nc4hcurriculum.org, facebook.com/northcarolina4h
+- E.g., nc4h.org, nc4hhonorclub.org, facebook.com/northcarolina4h

 Referring to 4-H Members

-Youth who participate in the program may be referred to as 4-H members or 4-H’ers.
-Both terms are acceptable, and both represent the young people who take part in 4-H clubs, programs, camps, and events.
-“4-H members” is the most accessible term for general audiences, while “4-H’ers” is widely used within the organization and in youth development settings.
+“4-H members” is typically the most accessible term for public-facing communication, while “4-H’ers” is widely used within the organization and in youth development settings.

 Correct forms include: